 Fishing around in the basement of my childhood home, I discovered a deck of cards that I had never seen before.
 I clasped them to my chest and darted up to my bedroom, eager to spread them around and see what they had to offer.

-Forty-some-odd years and about 30 decks later, I continued to find myself fascinated with the revelations that the cards offer.
-Not only the mirror it holds up to the psyche, flashing its reflection onto the walls and around the room, but in the layers of meaning portrayed on the cards by the work of such varied and insightful artists.
-My relationship with tarot has ebbed and flowed as the tides; receding at times, yet guaranteed to return and always with an evolution in understanding.
+Forty-some-odd years and about 30 decks later, I continue to find myself fascinated with the revelations that the cards offer.
+Not only the mirror it holds up to the psyche, but in the layers of meaning portrayed on the cards by the work of such varied and insightful artists.
+My relationship with tarot has ebbed and flowed as the tides; receding at times, yet guaranteed to return and always with an evolution in understanding, like a spiral.

 I am not a ‘love & light’ type of reader, and I don’t predict the future.
-I like darker decks and I have a deep respect for the shadows in our psyche and the desire to poke them to allow transformative growth; but this takes some work on the part of the querent which can feel very confronting at times.
+I like darker decks and I have a deep respect for the shadows in our psyche and the desire to lower the water level, so to speak, to allow transformative growth; but this takes some work on the part of the querent which can feel very confronting at times.
 I am not a therapist and have no formal training in counseling, and no desire to present as such.
+I do not work with trauma and other complex issues that would be better explored with a therapist, and refer out in those cases.
 This is simply a laying of cards which is intended to mirror circumstances and situations in a way which allows you to direct your path from a place of recognition and empowerment.

 If this type of reading resonates with you, I would be honored to read for you.